ouicate/gonka/proposals/model-management-v1/README.md

 - Failed requests result in inference expiration through `handleExpiredInference()`, which issues refunds and increments the executor's `MissedRequests` counter
 - No fallback mechanism exists - each inference request is bound to a single selected executor

-### Participant Punishment for Missed Inferences
+### 5. Participant Punishment for Missed Inferences

+**Question**: If a participant misses many inferences, how do we punish them?

-**Current Behavior**: The system tracks missed inferences and applies financial penalties:
+**Current Behavior**: The system tracks missed inferences and applies financial penalties, but does NOT change participant status to `INVALID`:

 - **Tracking**: Each expired inference increments `executor.CurrentEpochStats.MissedRequests` in `handleExpiredInference()`
 - **Downtime Slashing**: At epoch end, `CheckAndSlashForDowntime()` calculates missed request percentage and slashes collateral if it exceeds `DowntimeMissedPercentageThreshold` (default 5%)
 - **Slash Amount**: Participants lose `SlashFractionDowntime` (default 10%) of their total collateral for excessive downtime
-- **Validation Penalties**: Participants with invalid inference results have their `InvalidatedInferences` count increased and face potential status changes to `INVALID`
-- **Status Calculation**: The `calculateStatus()` function uses z-score analysis and consecutive failure probability to determine if participants should be marked as `INVALID`
+- **No Status Change**: Missed inferences result in financial penalties but do NOT cause participants to be marked as `INVALID` - they remain `ACTIVE` and can continue participating in epochs
+- **Separate System**: Invalid inference results (quality issues) are handled separately through validation and can lead to `INVALID` status via `calculateStatus()` function

-### Jailing and Exclusion Mechanisms
+### 6. Jailing and Exclusion Mechanisms

-**Current Behavior**: The system implements a jailing mechanism through the collateral module:

-- **Jailing Status**: Participants can be marked as jailed through `SetJailed()` in the collateral keeper, with status checked via `IsJailed()`
+**Question**: If a participant misses many inferences sequentially, what are the consequences?
+Are they excluded from rewards and work?

+**Current Behavior**: The system does NOT jail participants for missing inferences.
+Missing inferences only results in financial penalties:

+- **No Inference Jailing**: Missing many inferences does NOT trigger jailing - participants face only financial penalties through collateral slashing
+- **Validator Jailing Only**: `SetJailed()` is only called through staking hooks when validators are jailed for standard Cosmos issues (e.g., downtime, double-signing)
+- **INVALID Status Instead**: Participants with quality issues (invalid inference results) are marked as `ParticipantStatus_INVALID`, which excludes them from rewards and work
-- **Reward Exclusion**: In `CalculateParticipantBitcoinRewards()`, participants with `ParticipantStatus_INVALID` are explicitly excluded from PoC weight calculations and receive zero `RewardCoins`
+- **Reward Exclusion**: `INVALID` participants are excluded from PoC weight calculations in `CalculateParticipantBitcoinRewards()` and receive zero rewards
-- **Work Exclusion**: Invalid participants are excluded from epoch formation and cannot receive inference assignments
-- **Recovery**: Jailed participants can be released through `RemoveJailed()`, but the specific recovery conditions and processes are not automatically defined
-- **Persistence**: Jailed status is stored on-chain and persists across epochs until explicitly removed
+- **No Automatic Recovery**: `INVALID` status persists until manually changed through governance or other mechanisms

+### 7. On-Chain StartInference Without HTTP Request

+**Question**: What happens if a transfer node posts StartInference on-chain but doesn't send the actual HTTP request to the executor?
+Will the executor listen for that event and react?

+**Current Behavior**: Executors do NOT listen for StartInference events on-chain and only respond to HTTP requests:

+- **No Event Listening**: Executors have no event handlers for StartInference events - they only listen for `inference_finished`, BLS events, and training events
+- **HTTP-Only Execution**: Executors only process inferences when they receive HTTP requests at their `/v1/chat/completions` endpoint
+- **Dual Publishing**: Transfer nodes publish both on-chain (`StartInference` message) and HTTP request simultaneously in `post_chat_handler.go`
+- **Orphaned Requests**: If a transfer node posts StartInference but fails to send the HTTP request, the on-chain request will remain `STARTED` status but never be processed
+- **Automatic Expiration**: Orphaned requests eventually expire through `handleExpiredInference()` after `ExpirationBlocks`, resulting in refunds and incrementing the assigned executor's `MissedRequests` counter
+- **No Executor Penalty**: The executor is not at fault and receives a missed request penalty despite never receiving the actual work

 ## Implementation References